 The Latest: Attorney: Compound suspects to plead not guilty

 ALBUQUERQUE, N.M.
-(AP) — The Latest on charges against (all times local):
+(AP) — The Latest on charges against five former residents of a New Mexico compound (all times local):

 6:10 p.m.